 Rent for the extension period will be based on market at the time of extension.
-Assuming an annual escalation rate of 2.5% for base rent and 3% for operating expenses, rent and operating expenses for the extension term are estimated to total approximately \$450,914.77.
+Assuming an annual escalation rate of 2.5% for base rent and 3% for operating expenses, rent and operating expenses for the extension term are estimated to purchase from a third party, U. T. Medical Branch - appraisal.

-Purchase Option: During the initial term, if Landlord receives an offer to purchase from a third party, U. T. Medical Branch - Galveston shall have the option of first refusal to purchase the premises, which includes an approximately 2,800 square foot building, for an amount not to exceed fair market value at the time of purchase as determined by independent appraisal.
+Purchase Option: During the initial term, if Landlord receives an offer to

+Galveston shall have the option of first refusal to purchase the premises, which includes an approximately 2,800 square foot building, for an amount not to exceed fair market value at the time of purchase as determined by independent